 Intro to Gatekeeper Agents

-Outdoo’s roleplay platform supports discovery calls, cold calls, and objection handling.
-The Gatekeeper feature adds training for gatekeeper navigation: it simulates realistic gatekeeper interactions so reps can practice strategies for securing conversations with actual prospects.
+Outdoo's roleplay platform supports discovery calls, cold calls, and objection handling.
+The Gatekeeper feature adds training for gatekeeper navigation, simulating realistic gatekeeper interactions so reps can practice strategies for securing conversations with actual prospects.

 Why use it?